 It can be difficult to distinguish when harmless fun and pranks crosses the line and becomes hazing.
 When making this decision, judges and courts will often consider whether alcohol was involved, whether the activity runs the risk of injury or death, and whether the activity could reasonably result in emotional or psychological damage.

-If you or someone you know has been arrested or accused of hazing, contact The Koffel Law Firm today to schedule a consultation!Call Us At (614) 675-4845
+If you or someone you know has been arrested or accused of hazing, contact KBN today to schedule a consultation!Call Us At (614) 675-4845